Deep Plane Facelift at 55

 - •Recovery may take slightly longer than for younger patients

 Is 55 a good age for deep plane facelift?
-Learn about candidacy, expected results, and considerations for patients in their mid-50s.
+Expert guide covering candidacy, expected results, and considerations for patients in their mid-50s.

 Deep Plane Facelift at Age 55: The deep plane facelift at 55 targets advanced facial aging with significant volume loss, deep rhytids, and established platysmal banding.
 Patients in their mid-50s often achieve the most dramatic transformations, as there is substantial aging to correct while tissue quality remains adequate for optimal healing.
 Combined with fat grafting, results can restore a decade or more of youthful appearance.